UFRJ-POLI-DEL-EEL418/sumario/README.md

-# sumario
+# Sumário
-Portuguese word for syllabus in English.
+(Portuguese word for syllabus in English)